 2. Figs. The fig’s voluptuous shape, and sweet, dark flesh is bound to conjure up thoughts of even sweeter things.
 But there are other reasons to garnish your Valentine’s Day plate with this ancient fruit: Potassium and antioxidants.
 Figs are teaming with this energizing mineral that lowers blood pressure, as well as antioxidant vitamins A and K, which promote blood flow.

 3. Chili peppers.
 No wonder chili peppers have long been a symbol of passion and love.
 They’re red hot.
 The chemical capsaicin that gives peppers their heat stimulates endorphins and makes you sweat, according to the Journal of the Academy of Nutrition and Dietetics, mimicking how you feel when you are sexually aroused.

 Spartans hit the feathers early and get up early after 7 or 8 hours of quality sleep.
 That is a good strategy for boosting testosterone, the male hormone, which naturally peaks in the morning, just before your workout.

 Atlas Stone, the Next Little Blue Pill?

 Vigorous exercise, like, say, the Atlas Carry in a Spartan Race, appears to be a natural Viagra.
-One study of sedentary middle-age men found that those who participated in a vigorous exercise program for nine months reported improved sexual function, frequency, and satisfaction.
+One study of sedentary middle-aged men found that those who participated in a vigorous exercise program for nine months reported improved sexual function, frequency, and satisfaction.
 Another study, this one at Harvard Medical School, found that just 30 minutes of walking a day was linked with a 41 percent lower risk for erectile dysfunction.